ziapeltagames/lavender-hack/docs/CHARACTERS.md

 ## Class Level

 Character classes have **levels** between 1 and 10.
 When making a new character, they start at level 1.
 As the character grows and explores and hopefully survives the trials of being an adventurer, they gain levels.
-With new levels comes more hit points and new and more interesting options to explore.
+With new levels come more hit points and new and more interesting options to explore.
 The process of leveling up is described in [Downtime](DOWNTIME.md).

 ## Class Features

 **Features** are special abilities that each class has available to them.
 They help the class fit into a niche within the game.
 Higher level characters have more and better class features available to them.

+In the class descriptions, **starting features** are available immediately.
+One **advanced feature** may be chosen each time the class gains a level.
+Many of the class features are used in procedures that are fleshed out later in the book.

 ## Backgrounds and Advantage